Immaculate Heart of Mary Abbey

-The Monastery of the Immaculate Heart of Mary is a Benedictine abbey located in Westfield, Vermont.
+The Immaculate Heart of Mary Abbey is a Benedictine abbey located in Westfield, Vermont.

 History

-The Monastery of the Immaculate Heart of Mary was founded in 1981 by nuns from the Abbaye Sainte-Marie des Deux-Montagnes in Sainte-Marthe-sur-le-Lac, Quebec.
+It was founded in 1981 as the Monastery of the Immaculate Heart of Mary by nuns from the Abbaye Sainte-Marie des Deux-Montagnes in Sainte-Marthe-sur-le-Lac, Quebec.
 It is part of the Solesmes Congregation, and traces its origins to St. Cecilia's Abbey, and the 11th Century Abbaye Saint-Pierre de Solesmes in France.
 The only other monastery of the Solesmes Congregation in the United States is Clear Creek Abbey in Cherokee County, Oklahoma.

+On September 21, 2023, Mother Benedict McLaughlin was elected as the Immaculate Heart of Mary's first abbess.
+On November 11, 2023, Dom Geoffroy Kemlin, abbot president of the Solesmes Congregation, gave it the abbatial blessing to Mother Benedict McLaughlin.
+It is subsequently known as the Immaculate Heart of Mary Abbey.

 The congregation of the monastery uses Latin Gregorian chant during services, part of the spiritual heritage of Cécile Bruyère and Prosper Guéranger.
 Martha Hennessy, a noted peace activist and member of the Catholic Worker Movement, was an oblate at the monastery.

 The monastery has a guesthouse outside of the monastic enclosure, where women who wish to take part in the quiet and solitude of monastic life can stay.
 Guests are given three meals a day, prepared by the sisters.
 There is a small gift shop on the monastery property which sells religious goods such as rosaries made by the nuns, books, CDs, medals and crucifixes.